tcarausu/SwarmRobots/HAND-IN/PythonCode/README.md

 This folder contains the implementation of Double Deep Q-Network (DQN) and Deep Deterministic Policy gradient (DDPG) methods to train Unity agents.
 DQN algorithm is inspired by the one provided by [garage](https://github.com/rlworkgroup/garage) toolkit, while DDPG, memory and some helper functions implementations are based on [this repository](https://github.com/ghliu/pytorch-ddpg).

-We eventually decided to use PPO algorithm provided by ML-agents package because of time issues.
+We eventually decided to use PPO algorithm provided by ML-agents package because of lack of time.

 ### Requirements